pashokman/Become-QA-Auto/readme.md

 ### Help to run tests:
-To run all test need to use command: python -m pytest
+* To run all test need to use command:
+    + python -m pytest

-To run some type of tests need to use command: python -m pytest -m <mark name>
+* To run some type of tests need to use command:
+    + python -m pytest -m <mark name>
-mark name tou can select in pytest.ini file, example - python -m pytest -m api.
+mark names you can select in pytest.ini file, example - python -m pytest -m api.

-To run test in paralel need to use command: python -m pytest -n 4
+* To run test in paralel need to use command:
+    + python -m pytest -n 4
 (need to be installed "pytest-xdist" module)

-To see test names on console and its status need to use command: python -m pytest -m personal_ui_2 -s -v
+* To see test names on console and its status need to use command:
+    + python -m pytest -m personal_ui_2 -s -v

-To clean project folder from "__pychache__": pyclean .
+* To clean project folder from "__pychache__": pyclean .
-(need to be installed "pyclean" module)
+    + (need to be installed "pyclean" module)